 Born in July 1939 to an Azeri (Turkic) family from the northern city of Mashhad.
 Was jailed by the Shah of Iran for supporting Ayatollah Khomeini's revolution.
 After the regime took power in 1979, helped organize Revolutionary Guard and other security organs.
 Lost some use of right arm in purported assassination attempt in June 1981.
 Was elected president in 1981 and served until 1989.
 Was selected Khomeini's successor in June 1989.
 Upon that selection, Khamene'i's religious ranking was advanced in official organs to "Grand Ayatollah" from the lower ranking "Hojjat ol-Islam."
 Still lacks the undisputed authority to end factional disputes and the public adoration Khomeini had.
-Has taken more of a day-to-day role since the 2009 uprising, including establishing strict parameters for Iran's nuclear negotiating team.
-As to Khamene'i's health situation, the government acknowledged that he underwent prostate surgery in September 2014 but Khamene'i now appears in public regularly.
-In March 2017, a government video showed him shoveling small amounts of dirt to plant a tree on the occasion of Nowruz (Persian New Year).
+Has taken more of a day-to-day role since the 2009 uprising, including establishing strict parameters for Iran's nuclear negotiating team during the JCPOA talks.
+As to Khamene'i's health situation, the government acknowledged that he underwent prostate surgery in September 2014 but Khamene'i has since appeared in public regularly, including occasionally performing light physical tasks.
+Has not traveled outside Iran since becoming Supreme Leader.